 - Quality over price.
 It’s not enough to offer just great service or product today; you need to provide an excellent experience.
-And according to a survey by Podium, 63% of potential buyers are willing to pay up to 15% more for the same service or product if the reviews suggest that they will have a great experience attached.
+And according to a survey by Podium, 63% of potential buyers are willing to pay up to 15% more for the same service or product if the reviews suggest that they will have a great experience and customer support services.

 - Quality of reviews.
 A review today is not just a single word “excellent” or “bad.”
 Current consumers need details about the product or service; the whole truth should be laid out within those shot lines online.
 And the more positive lengthy reviews a business has, the higher are the chances of potential buyers to stop their choice on that business (about 33% of all buyers pay attention to the length of reviews).

 - Number of reviews.
 The more reviews online are available, the more exposure your company gets, and hence the more potential buyers will learn about your products or services.
 Moreover, the more times a person sees a review about a particular business, the more significant trust grows in their head towards this business.
 And hopefully, you don’t need numbers to understand the importance of this point.